-The Company uses asset and liability method of accounting for income taxes.
-Under the asset and liability method, deferred tax assets and liabilities are recognized for the future tax consequences attributable to temporary differences between the financial statement carrying amounts of existing asset and liabilities and their respective tax bases and operating loss and tax credit carry-forwards.
-Deferred tax asset and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
-The effect of change in tax rate on deferred tax asset and liabilities is recognized in income in the period the change is enacted.
+The Company accounts for deferred income taxes under the asset and liability method, in accordance with the provisions of FASB Accounting Standards Codification ASC 740, Income Taxes.
+Deferred income tax assets and liabilities are recognized for the estimated future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax basis.
+Deferred income tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in years in which those temporary differences are expected to be recovered or settled.
+The effect of a change in deferred tax assets and liabilities related to a change in tax rates is recognized in earnings in the period of enactment of the change.
+Based on management's judgment, the measurement of deferred income tax assets is reduced, if necessary, by a valuation allowance for any deferred tax assets for which it is more likely than not that some portion or all of such assets will not be realized.